-Please refer to the Master Circular DOR.STR.REC.8/13.07.010/2022-23 dated April 1, 2022 consolidating the instructions / guidelines issued to banks till March 31, 2022, relating to Guarantees and Co-acceptances.
-This Master Circular consolidates the instructions on the above matter issued up to March 31, 2023.
+Please refer to the Master Circular DOR.STR.REC.2/13.07.010/2024-25 dated April 01, 2024 consolidating the instructions / guidelines issued to banks till March 31, 2024, relating to Guarantees and Co-acceptances.
+Attached is the revised Master Circular, updated to reflect all instructions issued up to March 31, 2025 on the above matter, as listed in the Annex 2.
+It may be noted that this Master Circular only consolidates all instructions on the above matter issued up to March 31, 2025 and does not contain any new instructions/guidelines.